vmware/vic/tests/test-cases/Group23-VIC-Machine-Service/23-05-VCH-Logs.md

 [1 - VIC Machine Service API Design Doc - VCH Certificate](../../../doc/design/vic-machine/service.md)

 # Environment:
-This test runs an external service binary that exposes the vic-machine API.
+This test requires that a vSphere server is running and available, where VCH can be deployed.

 # Test Steps:
 1. Deloy a VCH into the test environment